lloda/ra-ra/README.md

 I haven't tested on Windows.

-There is a compilation error, only on clang++.
-I hope to fix this as soon as possible.
+test-wedge-product.C and test-ra-operators.C fail to compile under clang++-3.8.
+I hope to fix these issues as soon as possible.

-* On clang++-3.8 there's a failed assertion on test-ra-operators.C for a compile-time computation that works fine in gcc.

 Motivation
 -----------